den-k2/English/Perfect Job Interview.md

 ## 14. Scheduling Your Interview
 In your follow-up call, you may initially speak with a secretary or front-dest person.
 Regardless, state your reason for calling, give your name, and ask to speak with the appropriate person.

-> [!Here are some ways to explain the purpose of your call:]
+> [!Note] Here are some ways to explain the purpose of your call:
 > Hello.
 This is..., and I'm calling about a résumé I submitted a few days ago for the... position.
 Could I speak with the HR manager, please?
 >
 >Hi there.
 My name is...
 I'm just calling in regards to the... vacancy listed on... dot com.
 Could you confirm whether the vacancy is still available?